HOW WE BECAME WHAT WE ARE

 After recruiting New Orleans native drummer Dane “Bootsy” Schindler, they formed what would later become the Dirty Bourbon River Show, playing their first show at the end of the year under the moniker “Buck Johnson and the Hootenanny Kid.”

-After picking up ringleader/vocalist Charles “Big Charlie” Skinner and multi-instrumentalist Wayne Mitchell, the Dirty Bourbon River Show began to grow into an interactive multi-genre variety hour-style band.
+After picking up ringleader/vocalist Charles “Big Charlie” Skinner and multi-instrumentalist Wayne Mitchell, the Dirty Bourbon River Show began to grow into an interactive multi-genre variety hour-style band in 2009.
 Drawing from a rich diversity of musical backgrounds, they began in American roots music and branched out into folk, rock, blues, jazz, latin, gypsy, circus, and traditional New Orleans styles.

 The Dirty Bourbon River Show made their debut at the legendary Tipitina’s during homegrown night on March 11th, 2009.
 After picking up bassman Jimmy Williams that summer, they embarked upon their first regional tour of the south.
 The contagion of their whiskey-soaked New Orleans eclecticism began to spread fast.
 That fall they recorded their debut studio album, Volume One.